-The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
-The facility has been given a schedule of compliance to meet final effluent limits for E. coli.
-The ten-year schedule of compliance allowed for this facility should provide adequate time to evaluate operations and make necessary operational changes required to meet effluent limits.
+✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia as N. Review of data shows that the facility is currently operating in compliance.
+Therefore the previously established schedule of compliance has been deemed appropriate.